mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 That's it! 😄

-## Playing Sound Effects
+## Creating Stories With Sound

-I also want to be able to play sounds alongside animations to craft engaging stores like [Vox](https://www.youtube.com/@Vox) does with their productions.
+The last feature I want is to be able to play sounds alongside animations, to create engaging stores like [Vox](https://www.youtube.com/@Vox) does with their productions.

 Inside `signal` I'm going to create a `sfx` method that is also chainable.